 Kilburn’s compact answer to the Barbican comes in the shape of cinema-cum-theatre, the Tricycle.
-Aiming to be a one-stop shop for cultured north Londoners it also has an exhibition space that opens out into a vibrant café and a rolling bill of special events that includes Q&As, comedy and one-off shows.
+Aiming to be a one-stop shop for cultured north Londoners it also has a vibrant café and a rolling bill of special events that includes Q&As, comedy and one-off shows.
 It is, of course, best known for its socially conscious theatre.
 Passionate and political, the Tricycle Theatre consistently finds original ways to tackle difficult subjects.
-In the last few years it has pioneered ‘tribunal’ docu-dramas – transcript-based plays that investigate subjects such as the murder of black teenager Stephen Lawrence, and Guantanamo Bay – and is justifiably proud of its verbatim and international theatre.
+In the last few years it has pioneered ‘tribunal’ docu-dramas – transcript-based plays that investigate subjects such as the murder of black teenager Stephen Lawrence, and Guantanamo Bay – and is justifiably proud of bringing unheard voices into the mainstream.

 |Opening hours:||10am-10pm Mon-Sat, 3-9pm Sun|

 In April De Angelis’s new black comedy, octogenarian Virgie is determined to set her own date with the Grim Reaper.
 The eccentric, intelligent and coherent 84-year-old has stacked up a fair few years behind her, and wants to pop off now ‘before it gets...Mon April 27th 2015 - Sat May 2nd 2015Read more

 'Dangerous Liaisons' screenwriter Christopher Hampton's version of Florian Zeller's 'The Father' comes to the Tricycle, fresh from Bath's Ustinov Studio.
 Veteran actor Kenneth Cranham stars as Andre, the 80-year-old father of Anne, who can't quite work...Thu May 7th 2015 - Sat June 13th 2015Read more